 Rotorua New Zealand

 Rotorua is one of the best places to visit for a family vacation.
 Rotorua is very unique as it is a geothermal hot spot.
-All around the town, you will find streams and river steaming and mud bubbling.
+All around the town, you will find streams and rivers steaming and mud bubbling.

 You will find a great range of family accommodation in Rotorua, from budget to luxury, so whatever you choose, ensure there is enough in your budget for the wide array of adventure activities here.